Rename Objects During Migration

 Applies To: Windows Server 2008, Windows Server 2008 R2

-In the Active Directory Migration Tool (ADMT), you can use an include file to rename source domain objects so that they get a new name after they are migrated to the target domain.
+In the Active Directory Migration Tool (ADMT), you can use an include file to rename user and group objects in the source domain so that they get a new name after they are migrated to the target domain.

 For more information about how to use an include file during a migration, see Use an Include File.